 The BMPs are also instrumental in the formation of new vessels.
 The lab has examined the roles of BMP4 and BMP9 together with their respective inhibitors MGP and Crossveinless-2 (CV2) and found that MGP and CV2 temporally organizes the BMP actions through waves of expression in order to create vascular networks.
 MGP deficiency disrupts these relationships and causes arteriovenous malformations (AVMs).

 The adipose tissue is central in the regulation of metabolism and obesity.
 The lab is interested in the role of the BMPs and the vasculature in adipogenic differentiation.
-The adipose tissue is also a well-known source of adult stem cells, and the lab has identified and characterized a population of small stem cells that are able to undergo cardiomyogenic differentiation in the presence of micro-RNA, exosomes and the leukemia inhibitory factor (LIF).
+The adipose tissue is also a well-known source of adult stem cells, and the lab has identified and characterized a population of small stem cells that are able to undergo cardiomyogenic differentiation in the presence of micro-RNA, exosomes, and the leukemia inhibitory factor (LIF).

 The goal is to identify new signaling pathways that are activated in cardiovascular disease and regeneration and can be targeted in new treatment strategies.

 The laboratory of Dr. Yucheng Yao focuses on several aspects of cardiovascular disease such as cerebral and pulmonary arteriovenous malformations (AVMs) and the prevention of vascular calcification.
 The lab is also broadly interested in the vascular-related diseases, such as corticosteroid-associated osteoporosis and pulmonary fibrosis.
-The lab has discovered that ill-fated cell transitions occurring in endothelial cells (ECs) play an essential role vascular disease and cause the ECs to become a source of pathological cells.
+The lab has discovered that ill-fated cell transitions occurring in endothelial cells (ECs) play an essential role in vascular disease and cause the ECs to become a source of pathological cells.

-To prevent or reverse this, we are creating novel approaches to shift the ill-fated ECs back to normal differentiation and re-gain functional capacities, which reverse the course of these disease processes.
+To prevent or reverse this, we are creating novel approaches to shift the ill-fated ECs back to normal differentiation and regain functional capacities, which reverse the course of these disease processes.

 Dr Yao’s lab is combining several cutting-edge techniques to achieve the goals.
 They use molecular tools to examine human specimens and animal models to reveal pathological progression.
 By examining gene expression profile at single-cell resolution, the lab can uncover the ill-fated differential trajectories in the cells and identify relevant target genes or genetic perturbations.
-With high throughput system, they screen small chemical compounds to target specific genes or signaling pathways.
+With a high-throughput system, they screen small chemical compounds to target specific genes or signaling pathways.
 By using high-resolution imaging together with molecular biology approaches, they validate the effects of the compounds in cellular and animal models.

 By using these approaches for disease targeting, the studies have successfully identified several compounds with effects on vascular calcification and AVMs.
 These compounds may be starting points for new therapeutic strategies and clinical translation.